Kirsty Hamilton OBE

-Associate Fellow, Energy, Environment and Resources Programme
+Associate Fellow, Environment and Society Centre

 Kirsty Hamilton is an associate fellow at Chatham House where she focuses on the intersect between policy and finance to drive sector-level climate solutions.